 Shipping manifests are only used for larger shipments that take place on an international level.
 However, once the scale of your international operation increases, you may experience the need to move products from your production location to selling points or distribution centers and warehouses that are located in a country where they are not produced.
 Even if you partner up with other businesses to sell your products or if you receive big orders from abroad, you may need to work with transportation manifests.

-Let’s take a look at all you need to know about manifests including what they entail, why they’re important and which types exist, so that you can make your international operations as smooth and incident-free as possible.
+Let’s take a look at everything you need to know about manifests, including what they entail, why they’re important, and the types that exist, so you can make your international operations as smooth and incident-free as possible.
+You’ll also learn how crucial it is to create shipping manifests within shipping management software for eCommerce.

 What is a shipping manifest?